 Born in abundance, inspired by opportunity, nurtured in imagination, spiritualized by a sense of God's blessing and call, and realized in ordinary life day by day, this Paradise Spell is the controlling ideology of American life.
 Just out of reach, just beyond the next ridge, just with the next home or entrepreneurial scheme or diet plan; just with the next political hero, the next credit-card purchase, or the next true love; just with the right all-terrain vehicle, the right summer home, the right meditation technique, or the right motivational seminar; just with the right schools, the right community values, and the proper morality; just with the right beer and a good set of buddies; just with the next technology or after the next shopping spree, there is this spot you can get to where all tensions melt, all time pressures are relieved, and all contentment can be realized...thereby producing a new Eden.

-It is within this context that CrossPointe Church Peachtree City is being birthed.
-A church that would seek to build upon the future-orientedness of this culture by infusing it with the hope and meaning that is only found through the Gospel.
+It is within this context that CrossPointe Church Peachtree City exists.
+A church seeking to build upon the future-orientedness of this culture by infusing it with the hope and meaning that is only found through the Gospel.
 The desire for the new Eden is deep within all of us.
 We long for things to be as God intended them to be, but we know that not all is right in our lives or our city.
 What is needed is a fresh outpouring of the Gospel.
 Our city needs a church that will seek to be the answer to Jesus’ prayer: Thy will be done on earth as it is in heaven.
 We need a community of mobilized missionaries who seek to live in light of God’s redemptive story.

 If you are interested in learning more, please email .